Monday - Friday

 I am a singer.
 How does this impact things?

 A: Feminization does not give anyone a singing voice that did not exist before.
 Nor does it give additional upper range.
 Feminization raises the speaking pitch, without adding upper range.
 An external CTA will reduce overall range (on the bottom end).
 This occurs because the "singers muscles", the "crico-thyroid muscles, are permanently in a contracted position in a CTA.
-As such, singers, or those where range is very important, are recommended for the endoscopic glottoplasty alone.
+As such, singers, or those where lower dynamic range is very important, are recommended for the endoscopic glottoplasty alone.

 How much can you raise the pitch?